 Children and parents know how to complain.
 Staff and volunteers understand the ways children express dissatisfaction.
 The scheme’s complaints policy is understandable, accessible and child-focused.
 Children and parents understand what has happened as a result of their complaint.
 Their complaints are treated seriously and are responded to clearly.
 Urgent action is taken and practice and/or services improve accordingly.

 Children enjoy their holidays.
 They are able to experience a suitable range of activities in keeping with the scope of the scheme.
 They are supported to engage in faith-based activities if they wish.

 Children are supported to develop their independence while protecting themselves from being in unsafe situations or with unsafe people.

 Children’s health needs are identified and met.
 Arrangements for managing medication are safe and effective and promote independence wherever possible.

 Specialist help is made available according to the individual needs of children.
 The help is available as soon as it is needed, at the intensity required and for as long as it is required.

 Children are welcomed sensitively with careful and considered planning every time they attend the scheme.
-When children leave, the holiday staff promote positive endings.
+When children leave, the holiday staff and volunteers promote positive endings.